dylanNicastro/dylanNicastro/README.md

     @Override
     public String toString() {
         return "Welcome to my GitHub profile!
-I'm a student who enjoys writing code, playing videogames, and learning new things.";
+I'm an aspiring backend developer with a bit of full-stack knowledge.";
     }
 }
 ```